Krystyna Freda

 Krystyna Marie Freda (born 1 November 1993) is a footballer who plays as a forward.
-Born in the United States, she represents Cyprus internationally.
+Born and raised in the United States, she represents Cyprus internationally.

 Early life

 Freda was raised in the Somerset section of Franklin Township, Somerset County, New Jersey.
+She is of Polish descent through her grandparents.

 Personal life

 Freda belongs to the LGBT community and she is an Athlete Ally pro ambassador.